Did you know that almost 97% of ALL the water on the Earth is found in the oceans?

 All the pollution in the air is making the oceans warmer which can hurt some of the animals and coral reefs.

-YOU CAN HELP TOCK TAKE CARE OF THE OCEANS BY:
+WHAT YOU CAN DO TO HELP TOCK TAKE CARE OF THE OCEANS:

-- Using reusable drink bottles, containers and bags.
+- Use reusable drink bottles, containers and bags.

-- Always putting recycling in the recycle bin.
+- Always put recycling in the recycle bin.

-- Using less plastic – a lot of plastic does not get recycled and ends up being swept into the oceans.
+- Use less plastic – a lot of plastic does not get recycled and ends up being swept into the oceans.

-- Asking your family to only buy fish which has been caught in a sustainable way – without damaging the environment.
+- Ask your family to only buy fish which has been caught in a sustainable way – without damaging the environment.

-- Taking part in a beach clean up with your family or school.
+- Take part in a beach clean up with your family or school.

 Test your memory with TOCK’s ocean themed picture matching game.
 Click on two images at a time until you find matching pairs.
 See if you can find all of the pairs.
 For an extra challenge, see if you can do it in a faster time…